Juice Wrld: 2020: Legends Never Die and various singles

-Higgins' first posthumous appearance was on Eminem's eleventh studio album Music to Be Murdered By on the track "Godzilla", released on January 17, 2020.
+Higgins's first posthumous appearance was on Eminem's eleventh studio album Music to Be Murdered By on the track "Godzilla", released on January 17, 2020.
 "Godzilla" peaked at number three on the Hot 100 and number one on the UK Singles Chart.
-On January 22, an announcement was posted on Higgins' Instagram account by members of his family and the team at Grade A Productions that thanked fans for their adoration for Higgins and confirmed their intention to release music that he was working on at the time of his death.
+On January 22, an announcement was posted on Higgins's Instagram account by members of his family and the team at Grade A Productions that thanked fans for their adoration for Higgins and confirmed their intention to release music that he was working on at the time of his death.

-Higgins was included on "PTSD", the title track of G Herbo's fourth studio album PTSD, released on February 28.
+Higgins was featured on "PTSD", the title track of G Herbo's fourth studio album PTSD, released on February 28.
 The track also features Lil Uzi Vert and Chance the Rapper.
 "PTSD" marked the first time that Higgins and Lil Uzi Vert had collaborated on a song since "Wasted".
 On March 13, a remix of the single "Suicidal", from YNW Melly's debut studio album Melly vs. Melvin, featuring vocals from Higgins, was released.
 The remix includes a different verse and outro Higgins had recorded.
 The song reappeared on the Hot 100 and peaked at number 20 following the release of the remix.
-The single "No Me Ame", a multilingual collaboration among Higgins, Jamaican record producer Rvssian and Puerto Rican rapper Anuel AA, was released on April 17.
+The single "No Me Ame", a multilingual collaboration between Higgins, Jamaican record producer Rvssian, and Puerto Rican rapper Anuel AA, was released on April 17.
 A computer-generated image depicting Higgins as an angel appears in the background of the song's music video.

-Higgins' first posthumous single, "Righteous", was released on April 24 and an accompanying music video featuring footage of Higgins was uploaded to his YouTube channel.
+Higgins's first posthumous single, "Righteous", was released on April 24 and an accompanying music video featuring footage of Higgins was uploaded to his YouTube channel.
 Higgins had recorded the song at his home studio in Los Angeles.
-On May 4, Higgins' girlfriend, Ally Lotti, announced that his upcoming third album and first posthumous album would be titled The Outsiders.
-On May 29, the song "Tell Me U Luv Me" featuring Trippie Redd was released alongside a music video directed by Cole Bennett.
-"Go", Higgins' collaboration with Australian rapper the Kid Laroi (whom Higgins mentored), was released on June 12.
+On May 4, Higgins's girlfriend, Ally Lotti, announced that his upcoming third album and first posthumous album would be titled The Outsiders.
+On May 29, the song "Tell Me U Luv Me" (featuring Trippie Redd) was released alongside a music video directed by Cole Bennett.
+"Go", Higgins's collaboration with Australian rapper the Kid Laroi (whom Higgins mentored), was released on June 12.